 Preventing Preterm Labor and Birth

-The best prevention of preterm birth is for a mother to improve her general health and to seek regular medical attention.
+The best prevention of preterm labor and birth is for a mother to improve her general health and to seek regular medical attention.
 Specifically, mothers can improve the health of their pregnancies by doing the following:

 - Quit smoking